X-23: Synch

-Cultural impact and legacy
+Reception and legacy

 Critical reception

-Jamie Lovett of Comicbook.com stated, "X-23 is one a great handful of crossover characters who began in animation and were so well-liked by fans that they eventually made their way into comics. [...]
+Jamie Lovett of ComicBook.com stated, "X-23 is one a great handful of crossover characters who began in animation and were so well-liked by fans that they eventually made their way into comics. [...]
 Through the mentorship of Logan himself and the friendship of characters like Gambit, Jubilee, Angel, and her Laura's own clone, Gabby, Laura has become a fully fleshed out character in control of her own destiny.
 When Logan died, X-23 mourned.
 When she was done mourning, she did what now seems like what she was alway destined to do.
 She became Wolverine, and she fills that role as well as her predecessor, if not better at times."
 David Harth of CBR.com wrote, "Known for years as X-23, she proved herself on the hero scene before taking over as Wolverine after Logan's death.
 She proved to be amazing at it and has since become Wolverine again, working with the X-Men.
 Fans have watched Wolverine grow for years, evolving from a lab created killing machine to a well-rounded human being.
 She's gained a legion of fans since then and stepped onto the biggest mutant stage and impressed."
-Maddy Myers of The Mary Sue said, "The reason why X-23’s story is compelling to me is not because she’s a grim-dark teen killing machine, although that did speak to me when I was a depressed teenage girl.
+Maddy Myers of The Mary Sue said, "The reason why X-23's story is compelling to me is not because she's a grim-dark teen killing machine, although that did speak to me when I was a depressed teenage girl.
 These days, her story resonates with me because it ends in self-acceptance and self-actualization.
-She gets to work with X-Men of various ages, decide which parental and authority figures are worth her trust, make new friends her own age, build a new family of her own with Logan and her “sister” clones, and – the cherry on top – she becomes the Wolverine!
-It’s a triumphant story that has been going on for about a decade, and it would be amazing to bring it to more audiences who aren’t as familiar with."
+She gets to work with X-Men of various ages, decide which parental and authority figures are worth her trust, make new friends her own age, build a new family of her own with Logan and her "sister" clones, and – the cherry on top – she becomes the Wolverine!
+It's a triumphant story that has been going on for about a decade, and it would be amazing to bring it to more audiences who aren't as familiar with."
 Andy L. Kubai of Screen Rant asserted, "One of the most interesting characters to arrive since the original James Howlett is Laura Kinney, a.k.a.
 X-23.
-A female clone of Logan, she’s a Wolverine through and through, who first came to light via the short-lived animated series, X-Men: Evolution (2000).
-Creators Christopher Yost and Craig Kyle sought to capture younger viewers with a teenaged “Wolverine,” and they succeeded.
+A female clone of Logan, she's a Wolverine through and through, who first came to light via the short-lived animated series, X-Men: Evolution (2000).
+Creators Christopher Yost and Craig Kyle sought to capture younger viewers with a teenaged "Wolverine", and they succeeded.
 Laura snowballed in popularity, transitioning into the comic book realm in 2004 and landing several limited series and team books (like X-Force and New X-Men), as well as a current ongoing series."